Primetalk/SynapseGrid/docs/README.EN.md

 ![example2 system picture](images/example2.png)

-An important case of FlatMap arrows are 0..1 arrows, which reflect (sometimes they doesn't) data, that depends on certain conditions.
+An important case of FlatMap arrows are 0..1 arrows, which reflect (sometimes they don't) data, that depends on certain conditions.
-There's also a method, dedicated for arrows creation.
+There's also a method, dedicated to create arrows.
 It's called a filter:

 <pre>
-	val nonEmptyString = myContact.filter(_.length>0)
+	val nonEmptyString = myContact.filter( _.length > 0 )
 </pre>